sayaz/OAI-Indoor-OTA-5G-NR/readme.md

 UE : `iperf3 -s`

 ## Additional commands for debuggin ##
-- If you want to see the spectrum you can use any of the below commands.
-Press `l` to decrease the reference level:
+- To visualize an spectrum in the terminal you can use any of the below commands.
+Press `l` to decrease the power reference level:
 ```
 /usr/lib/uhd/examples/rx_ascii_art_dft --freq 5754.72e6 --rate 40e6 --gain 80 --frame-rate 70 --bw 50e6
 ```